DamarisCanales/week2-challenge/README.md

-# Run Buddy, Inc
+# Damaris Canales' Portfolio

 ## Purpose
-A website that offers access to a webdeveloper's portfolio  and pull in potentil clients.
+A website that offers access to a webdeveloper's portfolio in order to display work and pull in potentil clients.

 ## Built With
 * HTML